icgc-argo/argo-docs/docs/submitted-data.md

 The **Program Workspace** consists of the sample registration as well as the clinical submission areas.
 ![Dashbard Program Workspace Status](/assets/submission/dashboard-program-workspace-card.png)

-All program members share the same workspace, so members are encouraged to communicate with each other when sample registration or clinical submission is in progress.
+> All program members share the same workspace, so members are encouraged to communicate with each other when sample registration or clinical submission is in progress.

 **Sample Registration Progress:** this progress bar will show if there are uploaded samples that haven’t been registered yet.
 A blank status bar means this area is free to register samples.

 **Clinical Submission Progress:** this progress bar will show if a clinical submission currently has uploaded files or if it has been validated and is ready for sign off.
 If a submission is signed off without any updates to previously submitted data, this progress bar will become blank again, signifying that this area is free to submit clinical data.
-If the progress bar is in “pending approval” state, this means the clinical submission area has been locked and is under review by DCC.
-Once DCC approves the clinical data updates, the progress bar will become blank and the clinical submission area is free for a new submission.
+If the progress bar is in “pending approval” state, this means the clinical submission area has been locked and is under review by the DCC.
+Once the DCC approves the clinical data updates, the progress bar will become blank and the clinical submission area is free for a new submission.

 ## Completed Core Clinical Data
 *Coming Soon:* This line graph shows the number of donors with core clinical completeness over time.